Murad IV: Relations with the Mughal Empire

 While he was encamped in Baghdad, Murad IV is known to have met ambassadors of the Mughal Emperor Shah Jahan, Mir Zarif and Mir Baraka, who presented 1000 pieces of finely embroidered cloth and even armor.
 Murad IV gave them the finest weapons, saddles and Kaftans and ordered his forces to accompany the Mughals to the port of Basra, where they set sail to Thatta and finally Surat.

 Architecture

-Murad IV put emphasis on architecture and in his period many monuments were erected.
-The Baghdad Kiosk, built in 1635, and the Revan Kiosk, built in 1638 in Yerevan, were both built in the local styles.
+Murad IV put emphasis on architecture, and in his period, many monuments were erected.
+The Baghdad Kiosk, built in 1635, and the Revan Kiosk, built in 1638 in Topkapı Palace, were both built in the local styles.
 Some of the others include the Kavak Sarayı pavilion; the Meydanı Mosque; the Bayram Pasha Dervish Lodge, Tomb, Fountain, and Primary School; and the Şerafettin Mosque in Konya.

 Music and poetry

 Murad IV wrote many poems.
 He used the "Muradi" penname for his poems.
 He also liked testing people with riddles.
 Once he wrote a poetic riddle and announced that whoever came with the correct answer would get a generous reward.
 Cihadi Bey, a poet from Enderun School, gave the correct answer and was promoted.

 Murad IV was also a composer.
 He has a composition called "Uzzal Peshrev".